tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 {% assign pwpng="" %}
 {% include post-wide-image.html%}

-Within a few short weeks, cars, furniture and odds & ends were earmarked for new homes with a near-term plan to move as much out of Harriet Lane over Labor Day weekend.
+Within a few short weeks, cars, furniture and odds & ends were earmarked for new homes with a near-term plan to move as much out of Harriet Lane over Labor Day weekend or earlier.

 As you may recall, I was frustrated over the lack of progress we were making on downsizing and purging.
 However, as I sat one morning reviewing our [bullet journal](/posts/eye-of-the-storm/) and the [30-weeks to Minimalism](/posts/30-weeks-to-minimalism/) plan, I counted out the weeks.